How to Avoid Back Pain When Working at Home

 Make sure your screen is eye level.

 First, make sure your screen is placed on an even surface in front of your face.
 Keep your laptop centered at eye level at all times.
 If you find yourself adjusting your neck to look up or down at your screen, this is the wrong position.

-Place computer sideways of a well-lit space
+Place computer sideways in a well-lit space.

 Read documents at eye level.